k-wib/k-wib.github.io/_pages/publications.md

 Accepted
 ======
+* **Wibisono, K. C.** and Wang, Y. (2023).
+In-Context Learning from Training on Unstructured Data: The Role of Co-Occurrence, Positional Information, and Training Data Structure. _Neural Information Processing Systems_ (acceptance rate: 26%).

-* Ignaccolo, C., **Wibisono, K. C.**, Plunz, R., and Sutto, M. Tweeting During the Pandemic in New York City: Unveiling the Evolving NYC’s Sentiment Landscape Through a Spatiotemporal Analysis of Geolocated Tweets. _Journal of Urban Technology_.
+* Ignaccolo, C., **Wibisono, K. C.**, Plunz, R., and Sutto, M. (2024).
+Tweeting During the Pandemic in New York City: Unveiling the Evolving NYC’s Sentiment Landscape Through a Spatiotemporal Analysis of Geolocated Tweets. _Journal of Urban Technology_.

 * **Wibisono, K. C.** and Wang, Y. (2023).
 [On the Role of Unstructured Training Data in Transformers' In-Context Learning Capabilities](http://k-wib.github.io/files/icl_paper.pdf). _NeurIPS Workshop on Mathematics of Modern Machine Learning_.